iree-org/iree/docs/developers/developing_iree/developer_overview.md

 ```

 For a more complex example, here's how to run IREE's complete transformation
-pipeline targeting the VMLA backend on the
+pipeline targeting the VMVX backend on the
 [fullyconnected.mlir](https://github.com/google/iree/blob/main/iree/test/e2e/models/fullyconnected.mlir)
 model file: